A person leaning over a pile of tax paperwork, attempting to figure answer if interest on savings accounts in Canada is taxable

 Fact or myth: Is interest in a savings account taxable?

-Paying taxes is a known concept for most Canadians.
-As a Canadian resident, you’ll pay taxes on all your taxable income.
-The Canadian tax system has many components, and you can visit the Canadian Revenue Agency (CRA) website to understand how you’re taxed and what to do when tax season rolls around.
+Paying taxes is a regular part of life for Canadians.
+As a Canadian resident, you pay taxes on all your taxable income.
+The Canadian tax system has many moving parts, and you can visit the Canadian Revenue Agency (CRA) website to understand how you’re taxed—as well as what to do when tax season rolls around.

-You’ve probably wondered whether interest in a savings account is taxable.
-The short answer is yes, it does.
-Keep reading as we break down how your savings account is taxed and what you can do.
+If you’re actively saving money, you’ve probably wondered whether interest in a savings account is taxable.
+The short answer is yes—but there’s more you need to know.
+Let’s break down how your savings account and taxes work, and how you can maximize your returns.

 What’s considered “taxable income” in Canada?

 All streams of income that the CRA considers general income are subject to tax according to your tax bracket.
-After you apply any deductions, credits, or exemptions you will be left with your taxable income.
-In most cases, your employer would automatically deduct a percentage of your paycheque for taxes and other payments.
+After you apply any deductions, credits, or exemptions, you are left with your taxable income.
+In most cases, your employer automatically deducts a percentage of your paycheque for taxes.

 • Commissions